weyoss/redis-smq/README.md

 See [Producer Reference](docs/api/producer.md) for more details.

-RedisSMQ also provides [MultiQueueProducer](docs/api/multi-queue-producer.md) for publishing messages to multiple queues from a single producer instance.

 #### Consumer Class

 The `Consumer` class is the parent class for all your consumers, which are required to implement the abstract method `consume()` from the parent class.

 Once a message is received, the `consume()` method get invoked with the received message as its first argument.

-In a typical scenario, consumers are saved per files, so that each file represents a consumer, which can be started from CLI as shown in the example bellow.

 ```javascript
 // filename: ./examples/javascript/ns1-test-queue-consumer.js